 And so, but there’s challenges, right?
 There’s challenges while there’s, there’s leverage that’s included.
 How do we, how do we target the vol of that long/short portfolio?
 At the same time, these are what lead to the truly non-correlated source of returns which, by the way, remember, let’s bring this back to why we’re here.
 Why the rubber is meeting the road.
 What road is it meeting?
 It’s meeting this reduction in sequence of return risk.
 This reduction in portfolio volatility.
 It’s doing all the things that are required for you to meet those goals, those long-term goals for which you have put long-term monies aside.

 Rodrigo:17:00That’s right.
 It’s this idea of being, we always talk about this.
-We wanna be broadly correct, rather than specifically wrong.
+We want to be broadly correct, rather than specifically wrong.
 And each one of these points that you’re making get us closer and closer to being broadly correct, and more importantly here, is the, once we get into the style premia, we’re getting into more complex topics, we’re getting to more complex portfolio construction, we’re getting into leverage.
 All things needed in order to achieve the maximum diversification across these, these particular factors, right?
-So a long/short portfolio will naturally have a very sm- small, or low-volatility profile.
+So a long/short portfolio will naturally have a very small, or low-volatility profile.
 If we want that to actually have an impact, we’re gonna need to use leverage.

 So now we need to educate ourselves, we need to educate our clients on leverage, on portfolio construction, and this is what we’re trying to do with these series.
 We, we wanna, we want people to understand what it is that we’re getting into.
-And also, if you’re gonna be paying that 20 basis points, that, at that one percent total or 20 basis points if you include it as a, as fee with the portfolio, you also wanna have confidence in those alternative strategies.
+And also, if you’re gonna be paying that 20 basis points, that, at that one percent total or 20 basis points if you include it as a sleeve of the portfolio, you also wanna have confidence in those alternative strategies.
 So, oftentimes we hear, “Well, you should have an alternative strategy sleeve.”
 Well, anything can go into that, right?
 Why are we focusing on style premia?
 Because there’s a level of confidence that we get from all the research, the multiple centuries of data that we can get our hands on, to verify everything that Adam went through on that list.

 You know, we gotta be careful about what that alternative sleeve- who we’re giving the money to.
 And make sure that what we are uh, applying, we have confidence in, because we, we will see it, as I mentioned earlier, and everybody has, have 10-year periods where you’re making no return.
 So how do you stick to something like that?
 You need evidence.
 You need history.
 And you need confidence in it.

 Mike:18:40And you need to do your homework.
 You need to internalize this.
 In my mind, ask yourself the question: I am going to partner, allocate money for the next 20 years, to a strategy.
 And money’s gonna be there for 20 years.
 So when I’m doing that, when I’m partnering with a firm to do that, what are the things I want out of them?
-How- because if I do anything less than that, it means I will abandon ship at a most inop- inopportune time.
+How- because if I do anything less than that, it means I will abandon ship at a most inopportune time.
 That means my money-weighted returns are gonna lag those of the investment manager, and that’s not what we want.

 What we want in order to have superior financial outcomes is we wanna have our money-weighted returns be superior, and we can do that through thoughtful rebalancing.

 Adam:19:26The ultimate objective should be to find as many reliable, uncorrelated sources of return as possible, take as much risk or exposure to those sources of return as possible, but also, in the most diversified way you can manage, so that you’ve got maximum exposure to return sources, while minimizing the total portfolio volatility that you need to endure in order to generate those returns.

 Rodrigo:19:51And maximize your education on what you’re investing in, so you can make sure that you’re sticking to it through thick or thin.

 Mike:19:58You need to know the strategy source-

 Rodrigo:20:00Right?
 And this is, this is a Swensen.

 Rodrigo:20:02That’s what he just said.
-The fact that he partners up, it’s imp- nearly impossible to get, to become an, an, an asset manager that can allocate to his pension.
+The fact that he partners up, it’s imp- nearly impossible to get, to become an asset manager that can allocate to his pension.
 But once you’re there, you’re there-

 Mike:20:12It’s impossible to get fired, too.

 Rodrigo:20:13It’s impossible to get fired.
 Like, he did his homework.
 So you gotta-

 Rodrigo:20:18Know what you’re getting into, be comfortable, partner up for decades.
 Stick to it.

 Mike:20:20Agreed.
 Wow, that was, that was a mouthful.
 Anything uh, anything uh, else that you guys uh, wanna cover?

 Rodrigo:20:26I think this is a great parlay into the discussion of fiduciary responsibility that we’re gonna-

 Rodrigo:20:33We’re gonna address in the next few episodes.
 What it takes to really stay true to that.

 Rodrigo:20:40To your fiduciary responsibility, and how difficult it is to do, and the time it takes to educate yourself on it.

 Rodrigo:20:49But it’s absolutely necessary.

 Mike:20:50I hear a lot of people talking about being fiduciaries.
 The new prudent investor rule is explicit.
 It says that the fiduciary is responsible for the portfolio level diversification, and so if you’re a fiduciary who doesn’t have allocations to diversified style premia to manage futures, you’re actually not acting as a fiduciary.
 And it is, it is not true that your client has to understand every single thing in their portfolio.
 You are the fiduciary.
 You must understand it.
-You must defend it, and if you’re gonna defend your one percent beyond just financial planning, which to me is, you can bill me hourly for that, then I’m gonna use the word meta-portfolio.
+You must defend it, and if you’re gonna defend you’re one percent beyond just financial planning, which to me is, you can bill me hourly for that, then I’m gonna use the word meta-portfolio.
 The portfolio of portfolios is where you can add a tremendous amount of value, but you must work at it.
 You must educate yourself.
 You must educate your clients.

 Rodrigo:21:45Thank you for listening to our 12 days of Investment Wisdom mini-series.
 You will find all the information we highlighted in this episode in the show notes @investresolve.com/12 days.
 You can also learn more about ReSolve’s approach to investing by going to our website and research blog at investresolve.com, where you will find over 200 articles that cover a wide array of important topics in the area of investing.
 We also encourage you to engage with the whole team on Twitter by searching the handle @investresolve and following Adam, Mike and myself.
-If you’re really enjoying this series, please take the time to share us with your friends through email, social media, and if you really learned something new and believe that our series would be helpful to others, we would be incredibly grateful if you could leave us a review on iTunes, we much appreciate it.Thanks again and see you next time.
+If you’re really enjoying this series, please take the time to share us with your friends through email, social media, and if you really learned something new and believe that our series would be helpful to others, we would be incredibly grateful if you could leave us a review on iTunes.Thanks again and see you next time.